souhaiblou/Fuzzy_DynamicFeedbackLinearization_Matlab_ROS/README.md

-ROS Network Setup for Master-Slave Communication
+# ROS Network Setup for Master-Slave Communication

-Overview
+# 1.Overview

 This guide provides instructions for setting up a ROS (Robot Operating System) network between a powerful PC (master) and a laptop PC (slave) for wireless communication.
 The master PC runs roscore, while the slave PC executes the rosaria node to handle robot control and odometry data.

-Installation and Configuration
+# 2.Installation and Configuration

 Step 1: Configure ROS Network